Colleen Mullen

 Colleen Margaret Mullen (born June 19, 1980) is an American college basketball coach and former player.
-She is the head coach of the Albany women's basketball team.
+She is the head coach of the Rhode Island women's basketball team.

 High school

 Mullen played basketball and volleyball at Chelmsford High School in North Chelmsford, Massachusetts.
 She earned a letter in each of her four years as a basketball player.
 In her sophomore year she was named captain of the team and remained as captain through her junior and senior years.
 She earned MVP honors for her team in each of her last three years, and as a senior earned honorable mention All–USA Today honors.
 As a volleyball player, she lettered three times and help the team to the Division I North championship in her junior and senior years.
 As a volleyball player, she earned Globe All-Scholastic honors, and captained each of her three seasons.

 College

 Mullen enrolled at the University of Rhode Island, where she played point guard and started all 27 games as a freshman.
 In her sophomore year, she averaged 9.5 points per game, second best on the team, and hit 86% of her free throws, best on the team.

 After her sophomore year she transferred to the University of New Hampshire, where she sat out for one year due to transfer rules.
 She is in the school's top 20 for three-point field goals made and assists over her career despite only being at the school for two years.
 She earned a place on the America East honor roll in both her junior and senior years.
 Mullen was named captain of the team both year at UNH.
 While at New Hampshire, she earned a Bachelor of Science in business administration.